Glossary

 Commission

-A formal offer by a lender to make a loan under certain terms or conditions to a borrower.
+A formal document from a lender that states they intend to provide a loan under certain terms or conditions.

 Condominium

-A form of property ownership in which the homeowner holds title to an individual dwelling unit and an interest in common areas and facilities of a multi-unit project.
+A form of property ownership in which the homeowner holds the title to an individual dwelling unit and shares ownership interest in common areas and facilities of a multi-unit project.

 Conforming loan